djmoore711/awsauth/README.md

 rm -rf ~/Code/awsauth
 ```

-If you installed a standalone executable (not yet provided, but for future reference), simply remove the executable file from your system.
+If you installed a standalone executable, simply remove the executable file from your system.

 1.  **Locate the executable:** Find where you placed the `awsauth` executable (e.g., `/usr/local/bin/awsauth`).
 2.  **Delete the file:**